Inert-one/inert-one.github.io/README.md

 # inert-one.github.io
-Here, i am starting live preview of my conceptual website design.
+Here, i will be sharing live preview of my conceptual website design.